What must I do before I file a bankruptcy case?

 What do you mean by list of creditors?

 The list of creditors is a list of the names and current addresses of your creditors and other parties that should receive notice of your bankruptcy.
 The list is prepared by the debtor and their attorney and must be filed with the bankruptcy case.
 As a debtor, it is your responsibility to ensure you have listed current, valid addresses for your creditors.

 Where and how do I file a case?

 Once you have completed the required bankruptcy forms, you must file the documents at the Bankruptcy Court Clerk’s office at 707 Florida Street, Room 119, Baton Rouge, Louisiana 70801.
-These forms must be filed in person if the debtor is not represented by an attorney..
-The court does not accepted mailed or faxed documents.
+These forms must be filed in person if the debtor is not represented by an attorney.
+The court does not accept mailed or faxed documents.
 In addition to the required forms, the court requires a valid, picture ID, and the required filing fee(cash, cashier’s check or money order only).
 The business hours and phone number for the Clerk’s office are posted on our website.

 Once my case is filed, what happens next?